eumel8/k8sblog/_posts/2023-10-01-promcon-berlin-2023-recap.md

 - Java Client 1.0.0
 - New Notifiers in Alertmanager like Discord, Webex, and MS Teams

 Community work was presented at [https://prometheus.io/community](https://prometheus.io/community).
 Not to forget the Dev Summit, which was held a day after the PromCon on Saturday in Berlin.
-There is a live agenda on [Google Docs](https://docs.google.com/document/d/11LC3wJcVk00l8w5P3oLQ-m3Y37iom6INAMEu2ZAGIIE/) full packed with links and informations.
+There is a live agenda on [Google Docs](https://docs.google.com/document/d/11LC3wJcVk00l8w5P3oLQ-m3Y37iom6INAMEu2ZAGIIE/) full packed with links and information.
 Beside the in-person event, where also guests are welcomed, a live stream on Google Meet was also available.

 This comes to topic: what's next on Prometheus?
 Maybe a new Alertmanager UI will be helpful.
 Remote Write v2 will have more performance improvements.